 -

-Provides excellent cleaning on thicker carpets, with its powered head and strong suction working effectively even on shag and other high-pile surfaces.
+Provides excellent cleaning on thicker carpets, with its powered head and strong suction working effectively even on shag and other high-pile surfaces, and in one comparison it pulled up extra dust that a premium Dyson cordless left behind.

 -